1. Adjectives

 grom-blø eat-POT edible

-bɑn-blø big-POT _capable of growth | growable_
+bɒn-blø big-POT capable of growth | growable

 blin-blø love-POT lovable